 Primary and secondary sources

-• Serge Monast, Project Blue Beam (NASA) (1994) — original text, available via Internet Archive
+• Serge Monast, Projet Blue Beam (NASA) (1994, French original) — available via Internet Archive

 • Omar Filali & Serge Monast, The Greatest Hoax: NASA's Project Blue Beam (2023) — modern English-language edition

-• Allan Frey, "Human auditory system response to modulated electromagnetic energy," Journal of Applied Physiology (1962) — primary V2K research
+• Allan Frey, "Human auditory system response to modulated electromagnetic energy," Journal of Applied Physiology (1962) — foundational V2K research

-• US Army, Bioeffects of Selected Non-Lethal Weapons (FOIA-released 1998) — references V2K research
+• US Army, Bioeffects of Selected Non-Lethal Weapons (FOIA-released 1998) — references voice-to-skull research

 • HAARP (University of Alaska Fairbanks) — public research program documentation